-24 Critical Incident Stress Management (CISM) is the selection and implementation of the most 25 appropriate crisis intervention tactics to best respond to the needs of the situation at hand.
+Critical Incident Stress Management (CISM) is the selection and implementation of the most appropriate crisis intervention tactics to best respond to the needs of the situation at hand.
 CISM has multiple components that can be used before, during, and after a crisis.
-These components includes a 26 27 wide range of various activities including pre-incident education (PIE) which includes resiliency, planning and preparedness, acute crisis management, and post -incident follow up.
-The purpose of 28 29 CISM is to mitigate the impact of an event, accelerate the recovery process, and assesses the need 30 for additional or alternative services.
-Crisis intervention, which is a component of an overall CISM program, is provided through trained and carefully selected peer supporters and licensed Mental Health 31 32 Professionals (MHP) who specialize in trauma.
+These components include a wide range of various activities including pre-incident education (PIE) which includes resiliency, planning and preparedness, acute crisis management, and post -incident follow up.
+The purpose of CISM is to mitigate the impact of an event, accelerate the recovery process, and assesses the need for additional or alternative services.
+Crisis intervention, which is a component of an overall CISM program, is provided through trained and carefully selected peer supporters and licensed Mental Health Professionals (MHP) who specialize in trauma.

-33 CRITICAL INCIDENT PEER SUPPORT (CIPS)
+CRITICAL INCIDENT PEER SUPPORT (CIPS)

-35 Critical Incident Peer Support is about peers, or "people of mutual respect" helping each other.
-In 36 wildland fire, it is the shared culture and experiences which form the foundation of peer support.
-A 37 Critical Incident Peer Support Group (CIPS) consists of a coordinator, group leader, peer supporters 38 trained in critical incident stress response processes, and a licensed mental health professional (MHP).
-39 This model is commonly referred to as the International Critical Incident Stress Foundation (ICISF) 40 model and is the official Standard of Care for crisis intervention in the Great Basin.
+Critical Incident Peer Support is about peers, or "people of mutual respect" helping each other.
+In wildland fire, it is the shared culture and experiences which form the foundation of peer support.
+A Critical Incident Peer Support Group (CIPS) consists of a coordinator, group leader, peer supporters trained in critical incident stress response processes, and a licensed mental health professional (MHP).
+This model is commonly referred to as the International Critical Incident Stress Foundation (ICISF) model and is the official Standard of Care for crisis intervention in the Great Basin.

-42 Peer-to-peer programs facilitate opportunities for individuals to talk with trained peer supporters who 43 serve as a "bridge" to connect with MHPs.
-Peer Support Groups can offer educational and social 44 support and provide avenues for additional help if needed.
+Peer-to-peer programs facilitate opportunities for individuals to talk with trained peer supporters who serve as a "bridge" to connect with MHPs.
+Peer Support Groups can offer educational and social support and provide avenues for additional help if needed.